Skip to article frontmatterSkip to article content

 • Allows specific and precise queries through various interfaces for different users

 Databases are crucial for the smooth and organized operation of various entities, from hotels and airlines to universities, banks, and research projects.
-They ensure that processes are accurately tracked, essential rules are enforced, and only valid transactions are allowed, thereby preventing errors or illegal actions.
+They ensure that processes are accurately tracked, essential rules are enforced, only valid transactions are allowed, and sensitive data is protected from unauthorized access.
+This combination of data integrity and data security makes databases indispensable for any operation where data reliability and confidentiality matter.

 Database Management Systems (DBMS)